aphelyon/cs4720-final-project/README.md

 Top 5 Closest Restaurants to the current location

-Work Done

-            --> 10 pts - Consume a pre-built web service
-                  --> CampusDish and UVA Webservices

-            --> 10 pts - Data storage using key/value pair storage (SharedPreferences or UserDefaults)
-                  --> UserDefaults saving login information by using KeychainSwift and a user defined pin

-            --> 15 pts - Build and consume your own web service using a third-party platform (i.e Firebase) --> Uses firebase to build an array of Restaurants by collecting data from a database of of restaurants

 Work Left

 15 pts - GPS / Location-awareness (includes using Google or Apple Maps)
 - Your app uses the location of the user in some meaningful way in the app.
 A plain Google Map with just your location and no modification will not earn full credit.
 (15: Excellent, 12: Good, 9: Reasonable, 6: Has issues, 3: Poor, 0: Does not work)

-10 pts - Device Shake
-- Your app responds in an appropriate way to a device shake.
-"Made up" usages that don't make sense will not earn many points.
-(10: Excellent, 8: Good, 6: Reasonable, 4: Has issues, 2: Poor, 0: Does not work)